ntrepid8/pyalive/README.md

-alive
+PyAlive
 =====

-script to check that a website is up
+A simple python script to check if website is up.
+A response code matching an alive code counts as up, anything else is an error.

+Alive Codes = {200, 201, 202, 203, 204, 205, 206, 301, 302, 303, 304}

 ##Command Line Options